-Also new with version 4.0 of the Turbo Architecture software is the capability to link elements to other architectures not fully defined in the Turbo Architecture file.
+Another feature of the Turbo Architecture software is the capability to link elements to other architectures not fully defined in the Turbo Architecture file.
 An example of this would be defining an element like CHART in the Virginia NRO ITS Architecture as a shared element with the Maryland Statewide ITS Architecture.